udacity/js-grader/README.md

 All of the tests must have passed in order for `isCorrect` to be `true`.

-As mentioned earlier, tests execute in an asynchronous queue.
+As mentioned earlier, tests execute in either a synchronous or asynchronous queue.
 Set an `onresult` handler to be called when the queue empties, whether it's because all of the tests executed or the queue was stopped at a checkpoint.

 ### <a name="helpers"></a> Helper Functions